anetczuk/LinakDeskApp/README.md

 `sudo setcap 'cap_net_raw,cap_net_admin+eip' bluepy-helper`

 Go to directory where bluepy is installed (local user or system) and execute `setcap` as stated above.

+This setting can be also done by executing script `./src/configure_bluepy.sh`.

 ### Git submodules